discretize/discretize-guides/fractals/nightmare/index.md

 ---

 ## Ensolyss of the Endless Torment
-Walk through the teleporter and trigger Ensolyss once after defeating Siax to gain the new checkpoint and use <Command name="gg"/> to reset all cooldowns.
+Walk through the teleporter and trigger Ensolyss once after defeating Siax to gain the new checkpoint and use `/gg` to reset all cooldowns.
 Stack <Boon name="might"/> before you activate the fight.
 Don't stand in the center area of the platform on activation or you will get a <Control name="knockback"/>.

 Nearly all of Ensolyss' attacks do a <Control name="knockback"/> or <Control name="pull"/>, learn to dodge or walk out of every attack.
 The most dangerous one is his shockwave-shatter combo, he smashes down a stunning yellow shockwave (like MAMA &lt;33%), spawns hallucinations on each players position and shatters them after two seconds.
 Again, the key to this fight is fast crowd control.
 Break his defiance bar quickly to interrupt his high damage attacks.
 Always stack around the center area and do not try to follow him to the edge as he will simply teleport back most of the time.